Wednesday, May 1, 2024

 I said before that I'm fluctuating between different views on this passage, and the Mark Antony theory is one I figure I better make my case for.

 Daniel 11:36-39 as about Mark Antony kind of perfectly lines up with Octavian’s propaganda against Antony.
 Describing him as acting like a King and discarding the gods of his fathers and his good Roman wife to worship strange foreign gods and even seemingly deifying himself.
-But The Bible’s worldview is even more strict than Rome’s about what kind of behavior only a King or God should engage in, as well as the wrongness of divorcing one woman simply because you like your new girlfriend more.
+But The Bible’s worldview is even more strict than Rome’s about what kind of behavior only God should engage in, as well as the wrongness of divorcing one woman simply because you like your new "exotic" girlfriend more.

 Remembering the context that this section follows verses 32-35’s account of the rise and fall of the Hasmoneans, verses 40-41 being about the finishing off of Hasmonean independence in 37 BC seems logical.
 The King of the Negev (South) is Mattathais Antigonus and the King of the North is Antiochus I Theos of Commagene.

-Verses 42-43 however is where this seems like the opposite of how people usually see Mark Antony’s relationship with Egypt.
-Here’s a reality that the common romantic fictionalizations of this time period water down, no matter how you view the personal relationship between Antony and Cleopatra, Egypt was a subject state to Rome already before she was born or her father took the throne.
+Here’s a reality that the common romantic fictionalizations of this time period waters down, no matter how you view the personal relationship between Antony and Cleopatra, Egypt was a subject state to Rome already before she was born or her father took the throne.
 In reality she is a client monarch of Rome taking a side in a Roman Civil War just as much as Herod was.
 Acknowledging this need not affect one way or the other whatever opinion you have of Cleopatra as a person or her competence as a leader.
-Yet still I wish those who want to romanticize an African Queen resisting Rome would pay more attention to the Kandake of Kush who reigned during the following decades just a little further south.
+Yet I still wish those who want to romanticize an African Queen resisting Rome would pay more attention to the Kandake of Kush who reigned during the following decades just a little farther south.

 Verse 44 would be about Antony’s attempt to conquer Parthia in 36 BC.